kimtth/awesome-azure-openai-llm/README.md

 - [LLM-as-a-Judge](https://cameronrwolfe.substack.com/i/141159804/practical-takeaways): LLM-as-a-Judge offers a quick, cost-effective way to develop models aligned with human preferences and is easy to implement with just a prompt, but should be complemented by human evaluation to address biases.
 [Jul 2024]
 - [Can Large Language Models Be an Alternative to Human Evaluations?](https://arxiv.org/abs/2305.01937) [3 May 2023]
 - [Evaluating the Effectiveness of LLM-Evaluators (aka LLM-as-Judge)](https://eugeneyan.com/writing/llm-evaluators/): Key considerations and Use cases when using LLM-evaluators [Aug 2024]
+- [LightEval](https://github.com/huggingface/lighteval): a lightweight LLM evaluation suite that Hugging Face has been using internally [Jan 2024]

 ### **LLM Evalution Benchmarks**